Team Pro Circuit: Team Monster Energy / Pro Circuit / Kawasaki: 2004–2019

 Supercross and Motocross racing changed significantly in this period as teams began to compete almost exclusively on 4 stroke motorcycles.
 Motorcycle manufacturers, including Kawasaki had invested heavily in 4 stroke technology in the preceding years, primarily focusing on higher displacement motorcycles.
 In 2004 the first production Kawasaki KX250F was released and as such, Team Pro Circuit changed their development focus from 2 stroke 125cc motorcycles, to 250cc four-stroke motorcycles.
-The new four-stroke motorcycles were heavier by comparison to the highly-optimised 2-stroke motocycles that had evolved over the years, however also represented significant advantages over the 2 stroke bikes.
+The new four-stroke motorcycles were heavier by comparison to the highly-optimised 2-stroke motorcycles that had evolved over the years, however also represented significant advantages over the 2 stroke bikes.
 Payton tried to avoid racing 4 strokes, however, did not have his way.
 R&D demands on the team leading up to the 2004 season were sizeable.
 The team was tasked with optimising much more complicated motorcycles.
 Payton hired experts to advise him on how to develop his new race machines.
 The team engaged in rigorous testing to sort the suspension on the new motorcycles and arrived on the start line in 2004 ready to race.

 Monster Energy came on as a title sponsor and the team rebranded.

 They experienced success immediately with Ivan Tedesco in the Supercross season of 2004, taking the championship.
 This marked the start of 9 consecutive championship winning years for Team Pro Circuit.

 In the following years, Pro Circuit dominated the 250cc Supercross and Motocross competitions, winning all the championships the team contested in 2005 and 2007.

 2006 saw the arrival of Ryan Villopoto who would go on to become one of the most successful riders in recent history.
 Villopoto dominated the competition, winning championships in each of the three years he competed with Team Pro Circuit before moving on after the 2008 outdoor season.